 The Music Education program it Illinois Wesleyan University strives to provide students with the comprehensive knowledge and skills required for careers as successful music educators.
 The Music Education program is committed to the following goals and objectives:

-- to promote personal and professional qualities essential for teaching music;
+- to promote and develop personal and professional qualities essential for music educators

-- to be flexible in adjusting to changing demands of the music teaching field; and,
+- to be flexible in adjusting to the evolving demands of the music teaching field

 - to relate effectively to individuals and society.

 At Illinois Wesleyan University, music education candidates complete a program that imparts them the skills necessary to obtain an initial K-12 teaching license in the field of music in the state of Illinois.
 In pursuing this goal, candidates fulfill university graduation requirements through participating in an interdisciplinary, goals-oriented general education program that complements their completion of a comprehensive curriculum designed for the music education major.
 As part of this curriculum, students complete a semester-long student teaching experience.

 Music education students are required to select a concentration in voice, keyboard or instrumental music.
 Candidates a curriculum that includes 36 course units in music and music education.
 During the spring semester of the sophomore year, candidates complete the Upper Division Bachelor of Music Education interview and assessment.
 Students must pass all portions of the assessment, as well as the applied upper division jury, in order to be admitted to the Teacher Education Program and to continue into the upper division curriculum in music education.

 The Illinois Wesleyan University teacher preparation program in music addresses the content area standards established by the Illinois State Board of Education through coursework, instructional activities, and experiences associated with the major field of study.
 Professional teaching standards are also met through completion of the university general education requirements, and through other coursework and activities in the Bachelor of Music Education degree.